ChetanAnand812/Vibe/README.md

-Sure, here's the updated markdown content with additional details about the tech stack used:

-markdown
-Copy code
 # Vibe

 Vibe is a front-end project for displaying upcoming and recommended events.
 It provides a user-friendly interface to browse and discover exciting events happening around.